SystemsApproach/sdn/access.rst

 as the key.

-Third, because the RAN is a packet-switch network that interconnects a set of base stations, there is an opportunity for software control of the base stations.
+Third, because the RAN is a packet-switch network that interconnects a set of base stations, there is an opportunity for software control.
 This requires disaggregating the base stations, which as as we will see later in this chapter, have historically run a multi-layer protocol stack.
-Once disaggregated, the pieces are then distribued throughout the network, with some elements co-located with the radio antenna, and some elements co-located with the Mobile Core in the Central Office.
+Once disaggregated, the pieces are then distributed throughout the network, with some elements co-located with the radio antenna, and some elements co-located with the Mobile Core in the Central Office.
 In other words, the plan is to both "split" and "distribute" the RAN.

 .. todo::